Tokyo on Fire? Or Just Smouldering

 So, no, the manga you read abroad (translated, of course) is not the manga Japanese read!
 "Lost in translation", indeed!

-With the Korean and the Japanese entertainment industries booming -- particularly in film -- Japan faces a lot of competition.
+the Korean and the Japanese entertainment industries booming -- particularly in film -- Japan

 This situation is similar to what the UK faced in the late 1990s when Tony Blair came to power.
 At that time, popular culture had reached a peak in Britain.
 "Cool Britannia" was the unofficial slogan of the youth counterculture -- but those young people who gave it meaning in its glory days in the 1970s -- were now twenty years older and had kids and mortgages.